Smile-Formations/React/chapters/2-basics/02-jsx.md

 It should detect your modifications, re-build and reload the page.

-<alert>`<React.StrictMode>` is a tool for highlighting potential problems in an application, but it will trigger an additionnal render in development mode.</alert>
+<alert>`<React.StrictMode>` is a tool for highlighting potential problems in an application, but it will trigger an additional render in development mode.</alert>

 ---